wonhee3472/Da_Vinci_Code/README.md

   - The spec_obj_id is our index column since it is a unique identifier.

-### Description of preliminary feature engineering and preliminary feature selection, including their decision-making process
+### Description of preliminary feature engineering and preliminary feature selection, including their decision-making process:

   - There were 6 columns after the clean-up of data.
 Variable engineering was performed and the `u`,`g`,`r`,`i`,`z` columns were binned for each quartile.

   - For the feature selection for the X variable, we dropped the `Class` column and for the Y variable, we created our target which was the `Class` column.

-### Description of how data was split into training and testing sets
+### Description of how data was split into training and testing sets:

   - The model is trained using the `sklearn.model_selection` and imported the `train_test_split` function.